fleetman-on-kakania/codingchallenge_for_SAS/README.md

 Just a few notes:

-- Apart from the existing assertions, I added my own assertion method to the simple unit tests ('SelfExplanatoryAssertion').
+- Apart from the existing assertions, I added my own assertion method to the simple unit tests ('SelfExplanatoryAssert').
 It helped me to understand the problem and to implement the solution.
-As well it could help to understand the interpretation i gave, as the way it is the problem defined in the 'Readme.md' it is ambiguous,
+As well it could help to understand the interpretation i gave, as the way the problem is defined in the 'Readme.md' is ambiguous,

 - besides it could be said that it is more dificult to understand the existing assertions in 'SearchEngineTestsBase' than the implementation of the SearchEngine.
-It could be said "they need more testing than the engine itself",
+It could be said about the existing assertions that "they need more testing than the engine itself",

 - this search engine implementation seems to be good enough performance-wise as the perf test takes 11ms in my machine